cgobat/cgobat/README.md

 </details>
 <br>

 My name is Caden—I'm an undergraduate at the George Washington University studying astronomy & astrophysics.
 Right now most of the coding I do is data analysis (primarily in Python), using obervational data to investigate astrophysical phenomena.
 In the past though, I've done research in a number of labs and fields and even worked at a telescope store.
 More generally, I'm into data acquisition, handling, and visualization, as well as astronomical observing itself.
-You can check out my full resume in LaTeX [here](https://github.com/cgobat/resume), if you're into that sort of thing.
+You can check out my full resume in LaTeX [here](https://github.com/cgobat/resume).

 <br>